cooperbarth/PyQuake/README.md

 # PyQuake
-## A Python Library for Seismic Sonification
+## A Python Package for Seismic Sonification

 An easy-to-use open-source Python library for seismic sonification using the IRIS Timeseries Web Service.